-\begin{prop} The tope graph $H=G(\T(\A))$, of every affine OM $\A$, has a reconstructible map, thus the class of topes $\T(\A)$ has a proper unlabeled sample compression scheme of size bounded by $\vc(\T(\A))$. \end{prop} \begin{proof} Let $H$ be the tope graph of an affine OM $\A=(\M, g)$, where $\M=(U,\L)$ is an OM.
+\begin{prop} The tope graph $H=G(\T(\A))$ of every affine OM $\A$ has a reconstructible map, thus the class of topes $\T(\A)$ has a proper unlabeled sample compression scheme of size bounded by $\vc(\T(\A))$.

+\end{prop} \begin{proof} Let $H$ be the tope graph of an affine OM $\A=(\M, g)$, where $\M=(U,\L)$ is an OM.
 We start the proof by a single-element extension of $\M$ (hence also $\A$).
-The so called perturbations, see \cite[Definition 7.2.3]{bjvestwhzi-93}, allows us to extend $\M$, with an element $f$ in general position, to an OM $\M'$, so that $f$ can be seen as a slightly perturbed $g$.
-More precisely, the extension can be defined such that $\{X \backslash f \mid X \in \T(\M'), X_f=+\} \supseteq \{X \in \T(\M) \mid X_g=+\}=\T(\A)$, i.e.~the image of a halfspece of $\M'$ with respect to $f$ under the deletion of $f$ covers the topes of $\A$.
+The so-called perturbations, see \cite[Definition 7.2.3]{bjvestwhzi-93}, allow us to extend $\M$, with an element $f$ in general position, to an OM $\M'$, so that $f$ can be seen as a slightly perturbed $g$.
+More precisely, the extension can be defined such that $\{X \backslash f \mid X \in \T(\M'), X_f=+\} \supseteq \{X \in \T(\M) \mid X_g=+\}=\T(\A)$, i.e.~the image of the halfspace of $\M'$ with respect to $f$ under the deletion of $f$ covers the topes of $\A$.
 We will now consider the affine OM $\A'=(\M',g)$, see Figure \ref{fig:3b} for an example.